10 Pac-12 Cross Country teams appear in the USTFCCCA Preseason Poll

 On the women’s side, Colorado comes in at No. 1, Oregon is No. 2, Stanford is No. 5, Washington is No. 13, and Utah is No. 22.

-Nine of the Pac-12's national-best 10 women's All-Americans from 2016 are slated to return this fall: Kaitlyn Benner, Mackenzie Caldwell, Sage Hurtaand Dani Jones from two-time defending Conference champion Colorado; Alli Cash and Katie Rainsberger from defending NCAA champion Oregon; Christian Aragon and Fiona O'Keeffe from Stanford; and defending Pac-12 individual champion Amy-Eloise Neale from Washington.
+Nine of the Pac-12's national-best 10 women's All-Americans from 2016 are slated to return this fall: Kaitlyn Benner, Mackenzie Caldwell, Sage Hurtaand Dani Jones from two-time defending Conference champion Colorado; Alli Cash and Katie Rainsberger from defending NCAA champion Oregon; Christina Aragon and Fiona O'Keeffe from Stanford; and defending Pac-12 individual champion Amy-Eloise Neale from Washington.

 Five men's All-Americans are set to return this season: John Dressel and Joe Klecker from six-time defending league champion Colorado; Matthew Maton from Oregon; Grant Fisher from Stanford; and Michael Williams from Washington State.